Saving money is all well and good in theory.

 Your Turn: What are your #moneygoals?

-Jamie Cattanach (@jamiecattanach) is a staff writer at The Penny Hoarder.
-Her creative writing has been featured in DMQ Review, Sweet: A Literary Confection and elsewhere.
+Jamie Cattanach is a staff writer at The Penny Hoarder.
+Her writing has also been featured at The Write Life, Word Riot, Nashville Review and elsewhere.
 Her main money goal is, obviously, to buy all the wine.